U8NWXD/oppia-wiki/Get-help.md

 ## General questions

-### Before you ask a question
+### Before you ask a general question

-1. We expect that you have already **set up Oppia on your machine**, and it is successfully running.
+* We expect that you have already **set up Oppia on your machine**, and it is successfully running.
 (If not, kindly do that first!)
-2. Prepare a debugging doc following [[the guidelines provided on the wiki page|Debugging-Docs]].
+* Prepare a debugging doc following [[the guidelines provided on the wiki page|Debugging-Docs]].
-3. If there are **failing e2e tests** on your PR, and you haven’t done any changes in that direction, kindly understand that sometimes they just fail due to [flakiness](https://github.com/oppia/oppia/wiki/End-to-End-Tests#flakiness).
+* If there are **failing e2e tests** on your PR, and you haven’t done any changes in that direction, kindly understand that sometimes they just fail due to [flakiness](https://github.com/oppia/oppia/wiki/End-to-End-Tests#flakiness).
 You should request for a re-run of those only when it’s preventing your PR from getting merged.

 ### How to ask a general question